 Sous Vide Salted Butterscotch Pudding with Irish Whiskey

 Butterscotch Pudding?
 Butterscotch Pot de Creme?
 Butterscotch Custard?
 Or Butterscotch Budino?In trying to figure out what to name this dessert I considered butterscotch pudding, butterscotch custard, butterscotch pot de creme and butterscotch budino.
 Butterscotch pudding won out, although this recipe is technically more of a custard.
 Puddings are typically thickened with cornstarch and this dessert is not.
 Custards are more egg-rich than puddings as is this dessert.
 Pot de Creme is a French custard and budino is an Italian pudding.
 So why did I chose to name this recipe butterscotch pudding?
-I developed this recipe for St. Patrick's Day and a St. Patrick's pot de creme or budino just didn't sound appropriate.
-Pudding is very British and England and Ireland are all apart of the United Kingdom, so Butterscotch Pudding it is and a nip of Irish Whiskey tilts the recipe toward Ireland.
-And then when I did the SEO analysis, I learned more people would see this recipe if I called it Butterscotch pudding.
-So now you know a little of what we food bloggers go through when we develop a recipe, beyond making something delicious, writing the recipe so it is easy to understand, editing the recipe, photographing the food to make it a desirable, editing the photos and posting to social media to get out the word.
+I developed this recipe for St. Patrick's Day and while this is not a traditional Irish recipe, I wanted to honor all my Irish friends.
+So I added a nip of Irish Whiskey to the butterscotch pudding to give it a bit of depth, balance the sweet and honor the Irish.
+I could not name it St. Patrick's Pot de Creme (way too French) or Paddy Budino (way to Italian).
+I considered Irish Pudding, but in the end, I chose Butterscotch Pudding because when I did an SEO analysis, I learned more people would see this recipe if I called it Butterscotch Pudding.
+So now you know a little of what we food bloggers go through when we develop a recipe, beyond making something delicious, writing the recipe so it is easy to understand, editing the recipe, naming it so readers can discover it, photographing the food to make it a desirable, editing the photos and posting to social media to get out the word.
 There's more to it than meets the eye.
 That said, my butterscotch pudding is very similar to the Butterscotch Budino served at Mozza, although the method for making it is very different.
 My brother-in-law Ray, who is a big Mozza butterscotch budino fan, kindly told me he liked my version best, which is enormous praise.
 I'll leave it to you to be the judge.

 Sous Vide CustardsSous vide does a great job on custards.
 I cook them in these North Mountain 8-ounce straight-sided mason jars.
 Cooking these custards in a sous vide bath is much easier than baking them in a water bath in the oven where you have to juggle a shallow pan of hot water to pull them out of the oven.
 The sous vide texture is creamy and consistent all the way through the jar.